What Is It Like To Climb Mount Rainier? Visiting Paradise & Ohanapecosh

 Narada Falls is a short distance from Paradise.
-You can see the top of the waterfall from a viewpoint right off of the parking lot or on the bridge over the river as it flows down over the edge.
+You can see the top of the waterfall from a viewpoint right off of the parking lot.
+Or see it on the bridge over the river as it flows down over the edge.
 You can also take a short steep walk down to a viewpoint at the bottom.
 The trail is 0.2 miles round trip.
-We read that sometimes the trail can be wet and slippery, so be aware of that, but when we visited it was completely dry.
+We read that sometimes the trail can be wet and slippery, so be aware of that.
+However, when we visited it was completely dry.

-The waterfall is 176 feet tall and has two portions: the upper “horsetail fall” which is 159 feet tall, and the lower portion that plunges another 17 feet to the bottom.
+The waterfall is 176 feet tall and has two portions.
+The upper “horsetail fall” is 159 feet tall.
+The lower portion that plunges another 17 feet to the bottom.
 The best view is definitely from the bottom if you can make the trek.

 Christine Falls is another pretty waterfall that we recommend you stop and see.
 It is only a short walk from the parking lot.
-This waterfall is especially striking because it is beautifully framed by the stone bridge and the pool of water at the bottom is a bright blue.
+This waterfall is especially striking because it is beautifully framed by the stone bridge.
+The pool of water at the bottom is a bright blue.
 We thought it was especially neat since Christine is my name!

 Make a quick stop at the Reflection Lakes as well.
 It is a pretty view of the lakes on any day regardless.
-However, on a clear day where Mt.
-Rainier isn’t obscured by clouds and when the water is still, you can see Mt.
+However, try to see it on clear day where Mt.
+Rainier isn’t obscured by clouds and when the water is still.
+Then you can see Mt.
 Rainier reflecting in the water.
 It’s a great place for a picture!

 The Ohanapecosh section lies in the southeast area of the park.
 It is known for its ancient forests but is not accessible in the winter.
 We highly recommend taking some time to drive over to this area as well.

 Box Canyon on Stevens Canyon Road can be a quick stop just for the overlook or a short hike.
 You’ll drive past it if you’re heading from Paradise over into Ohanapecosh.
 Box Canyon is a narrow and deep canyon with a river running through it which started as a crack in the granite bedrock.
-The overlook from the side of the canyon has some informative signs, and you can walk on a slab of rock that is noted as having been glacier polished.
-The canyon is too narrow and steep to see the water from this angle, but head out onto the bridge to see down into Box Canyon and the water flowing through it.
+The overlook from the side of the canyon has some informative signs.
+You can walk on a slab of rock that is noted as having been glacier polished.
+The canyon is too narrow and steep to see the water from this angle.
+Head out onto the bridge to see down into Box Canyon and the water flowing through it.

 If you want to see a bit more, you can take the 0.5 mile Box Canyon Trail along the edge of the slot canyon.
-It is a loop that will take you to a wooden bridge where you can also see down in to the canyon.
+It is a loop that will take you to a wooden bridge.
+Here you can also see down in to the canyon.
 There’s also the Box Canyon tunnel and the Box Canyon picnic area if you want to stop for a picnic.

 Grove of the Patriarchs